thm-mni-ii/JooMDD/docu/eJSLGuide.md

     }
 }
 ```
 The specification of a `DetailsPage` is more frugal - particularly if they are used together with IndexPages.
-All they need is the entity ahich is represented and a link back to an IndexPage to support actions like **Close** and **Save & Close** in a generated component.
+All they need is the entity which is represented and a link back to an IndexPage to support actions like **Close** and **Save & Close** in a generated component.

 In addition to the `IndexPage` and `DetailsPage` page types, the eJSL language provides further page definitions.
 For further information see the [Interaction modelling](#interaction-modelling) section below.